wechatjs/mp-darkmode/doc/en/API.md

 - `options` Same as the `options` parameter in `Darkmode.run()`.

-Initialize Dark Mode configuration. **Note: The configuration can only be set once.**
+You can also simply initialize the Dark Mode configuration, and run the conversion at another time. **Note: To avoid differences in conversion output due to different configurations, the configuration can only be set once.**

 ```javascript
 Darkmode.init({